What to Do in Valletta – A Complete Self-Guided Walking Tour [+Map]

 Upper Barrakka Gardens

-Opening times: Saluting Battery is open Monday to Saturday from 10 am till 4:30 pm (more details)
+Opening times: Saluting Battery is open Monday to Saturday from 10 am to 4:30 pm (more details)

 Guided tour fee: €3 for adults